 Serving Suggestions

-- Side dish: Cold ramen salad is a fun and casual side dish for picnics, backyard cookouts, or any type of potluck gathering.
+- Side dish: Cold ramen noodle salad is a fun and casual side dish for picnics, backyard cookouts, or any type of potluck gathering.
 The flavors pair well with many other foods beyond Asian-inspired dishes.

 Pair it with:- a simple baked or pan-fried tofu